smartcontractkit/operator-ui/README.md

 Now navigate to http://localhost:3000.

 If sign-in doesn't work, check your network console, it's probably a CORS issue.
-You may need to run your chainlink node with `ALLOW_ORIGINS=http://localhost:3000` set.
+You may need to run your chainlink node with `[WebServer] AllowOrigins=http://localhost:3000` set in TOML config.

 ## Running Tests